S3-working-group/s3-practical-guide/src/focussed-interactions/retrospective.md

 ## Retrospective

-**Building in continuous improvement of process**
+**Building in continuous improvement of process.**

-* goal: reflection on the past to guide process improvement
+* goal: reflection on the past to improve work process
 * output: proposals for agreements, tensions, drivers or tasks
 * facilitated meeting (~1hr)
 * regular intervals (1-4 weeks)